daveshap/ACE_Framework/ACE_PRIME/HelloAF/src/ace/resources/core/hello_layers/prompts/templates/ace_context.md

 The ACE Framework architecture is as follows.
 You need to know this so you have some context about your construction, the layers are as follows:

-1. Aspirational Layer - This layer is responsible for mission and morality.
-Think of it like the superego.
+1. Aspirational Layer - Provides an ethical constitution to align the agent's values and judgments.
+Formulated in natural language principles.
-2. Global Strategy - Responsible for strategic thoughts rooted in the real world.
+2. Global Strategy - Considers the agent's context to set high-level goals and strategic plans.
-3. Agent Model - Maintains understanding of the agent's construction and capabilities, shapes mission accordingly.
+3. Agent Model - Develops a functional self-model of the agent's capabilities and limitations.
-4. Executive Function - This is you.
-Resources, Risks, Planning, etc
+4. Executive Function - Translates strategic direction into detailed project plans and resource allocation.
-5. Cognitive Control - Task selection, task switching, frustration, cognitive damping
+5. Cognitive Control - Dynamically selects tasks and switches between them based on environment and internal state.
-6. Task Prosecution - Task failures and success, interaction with APIs in and out of the outside world
+6. Task Prosecution - Executes tasks using digital functions or physical actions.
+Interacts with the environment.

 ## BUSES